devEducaua/LexiconGenerator/README.md

 # Why?
 This is api for conlangs (Construct Languages), Good words generators are rarely then I made my own.
+I am extending this to be more than generate words.

+> [!WARNING]
+> this is still in development

 # How to build
 only two dependencies in this API: Bun and Hono